igsr/gca_1000genomes_website/_faq/how-many-individuals-will-be-sequenced.md

   - how-do-i-find-out-about-new-1000-genomes-releases
 ---

-The project aims to sequence 2500 individuals in total both low coverage whole genome sequencing and exome sequencing.
-So far more than 1000 samples have been sequenced.
+The 1000 Genomes Project aims to sequenced 2504 individuals in total both low coverage whole genome sequencing and exome sequencing.
+Further samples added into the IGSR will increase this number.